im-tomu/fomu-workshop/README.md

 #### (Linux Only) Setting udev permissions

-In Linux, try running `sudo dfu-util -l` if that no longer get the error message you should add a `udev` rule as to give your user permission to the usb device.
+In Linux, try running `sudo dfu-util -l`, and if you get an error message, you should add a `udev` rule as to give your user permission to the usb device.

 ```
 sudo groupadd plugdev